 What’s wrong with Chamy?
 Why is she crying?
 Lucille finds out and learns a lesson about being a friend.
 Also, a special treat: the KC song “Leap of Faith”!

 How is Liz going to prove that he is a hero if no one will give him a chance?
-Help Liz figure out a way in this episode of Kids Corner.
+Liz needs to find a way!

 Liz has lost his phone, and now someone is using it to send strange text messages to his friends.
-Help Liz figure out what to do on this week’s Kids Corner.
+What can he do?

-Watch out!
-Liz and his friend Cole are in charge of school for an entire day!
-See how Liz discovers the Golden Rule.
+Liz and Cole are in charge of the school for an entire day!

 Random Acts of Kindness are breaking out all over.
-Help Liz discover how to be kind—even when it’s hard.
+Who's doing it?
+And how can Liz discover how to be kind—even when it’s hard.

 Terrene’s power has gone out.
 No television, no X-monsters gaming, and no community fundraising dinner.
 When the kids complain that there’s nothing to do, Granny sends them on an adventure to Falcon’s Wood.
 What’s Scooter worried about?
 And Liz better watch where he’s going!

-Liz’s pastor has a challenge: go out and love an enemy.
+Liz’s pastor challenges him to go out and love an enemy.
 Can Liz and his friends really love someone like the Good Samaritan did?

 What does a true friend look like?
-Lucille is trying to figure out friendship on this episode of Kids Corner.
+Lucille is trying to figure out "friendship".

 A famous scientist has come to Reptarium Middle School to teach, but none of the kids can figure out what’s happening in the classroom.
 How will the gang respectfully talk to a teacher when he is the problem?